octaos/php-integration/index.md

-            ->setInitials("SB")                 // required for individual customers in NL ->setBirthDate(1923, 12, 20)        // required for individual customers in NL and DE ->setName("Tess", "Testson")        // required for individual customers in NL and DE ->setStreetAddress("Gatan", 23)     // required in NL and DE ->setZipCode(9999)                  // required in NL and DE ->setLocality("Stan")               // required in NL and DE ->setEmail("test@svea.com")         // optional but desirable
+            ->setInitials("SB")                 // required for individual customers in NL ->setBirthDate(1923, 12, 20)        // required for individual customers in NL and DE ->setName("Tess", "Testson")        // required for individual customers in NL and DE ->setStreetAddress("Gatan 23")      // required for countries where housenumber is not required; housenumber will be null
+            ->setStreetAddress("Gatan", 23)     // required to specify housenumber in NL and DE ->setZipCode(9999)                  // required in NL and DE ->setLocality("Stan")               // required in NL and DE ->setEmail("test@svea.com")         // optional but desirable